Tech neck, text neck, or, as I like to call it, “modern-day neckache syndrome”—whatever term you use, it is a real pain in the neck (literally!).

 You can alleviate tech neck by focusing on something as simple as your typing posture.

-In this article, we shall dive into how the best posture for typing can prevent tech neck.
+In this article, we shall dive into how the ideal typing stance is the best forward head posture fix.

 We shall explore essential ergonomic tips, provide real-life examples, and offer expert-backed recommendations for improving your posture at the keyboard.